rails background-jobs migration

 # 2. Migrate to Solid Queue

-# 3. Run production-like load
+# 3. Run realistic load

 # 4. Practice rollback